Form 1040-ES is the estimated-tax form used to help individual taxpayers calculate and manage federal estimated tax payments.

 It also matters because it helps readers see that not every federal tax form is about the final filed return.
 Some forms exist to support year-round payment obligations.

 Form 1040-ES appears before the annual Tax Return is filed, when a taxpayer is making estimated payments during the year.
-It sits close to Estimated Tax, Underpayment Penalty, and Self-Employment Tax.
+IRS estimated-tax guidance explains that estimated tax may cover not only income tax but also items such as Self-Employment Tax.
+That is why it sits close to Estimated Tax, Underpayment Penalty, Schedule C, and Schedule SE.

 A taxpayer expects self-employment income without enough ordinary Withholding.
 Instead of waiting until April, the taxpayer uses the estimated-tax workflow associated with Form 1040-ES to manage federal payments during the year.